-$^{{}^{\}star}\mathsf{This}$ graph is a summary of current EDIS data for gastroenteritis presentations
+^{}This graph is a summary of current EDIS data for gastroenteritis presentations

-Rotavirus notifications to the Department of Health decreased in the past week and norovirus detections at PathWest remained stable (Figure 11).
+Rotavirus notifications to the Department of Health and norovirus detections at PathWest increased in the past week (Figure 11).

 Figure 11.
 Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the last eight weeks